 Or are we supposed to perceive this as sunset?
 Regardless, if we look closely we see movement in the shadows around the pit.
 The hominids aren't sequestered in it.
 They are able to take on the dark with their new-found weaponry.

-This shot uses for the front screen projection image the same still as shot 5.
+Shot 90, above, uses for the front screen projection image the same still as shot 5, below.

 We have the barely discernible white center encased in yellow-orange and then red surrounded by dark red.

 The shot is viewing the area around the waterhole as seen in shot 34, though we now have a medium-shot of Moonwatcher crouching on the boulders with a bone in hand, assuming a threatening posture.
 The opposing hominids who had earlier taken over the waterhole leap about in the foreground, while Moonwatcher members of his group climb into view, all carrying bones.

 92 Medium close-up of the opposing hominids.
 (18:29)